 Etymology of Cameroon

-The Portuguese phrase "Rio dos Camarões" (which means "River of Prawns") forms Cameroon's name.
+Translating as "Rio dos Camarões," or "River of Prawns," the name Cameroon comes from Portuguese.
 This resulted from the Wouri River of the nation's abundance of prawns.

 Independence

-Under Ahmadou Ahidjo, Cameroon got her freedom from France in 1960.
+Under Ahmadou Ahidjo, Cameroon emerged from France free.
 The southern Cameroons opted to form a federation of Cameroon in 1961, therefore founding the Republic of Cameroon.

 Federal Republic of Cameroon